koycarraway/wireframe-registry-template/SUCCESS.md

 ## ✅ All Fixes Completed

-Your Fleetio Wireframe Kit registry is now **100% perfect** and production-ready!
+Your Wireframe Kit registry is now **100% perfect** and production-ready!

 ---